+We also comment that the spurious signal in \textit{Mechanism \ref{HDirrep}} has a direct physical interpretation in terms of ``representation SPT" (RSPT) phases \cite{OBrien2020}.
+An RSPT phase has an MPS whose virtual bonds carry a high-dimensional linear irrep of the symmetry group (e.g., the 3D irrep of SO(3) in \textit{Example \ref{so3irrep}}).
+This makes it distinct from a simple product state, even though they belong to the same trivial group cohomology class.
+A deeper study of this connection is left for future work.

-{ It is interesting to comment the relation between the entanglement spectrum (ES) degeneracy and nonzero strange correlator.
-For nontrivial SPT phases characterized by nontrivial projective rep of the symmetry group $G$, the degeneracy of the ES and the nonzero strange correlator are both protected.
-For a trivial SPT phase with non-Abelian symmetry group, the ES can still be degenerate, although the disappearance of the ES degeneracy only requires edge phase transition but no bulk gap closing.
-This is also true for the strange correlator, which can have nonzero value even in the trivial phase.
-However, it should be clarified that non-vanishing strange correlator is not a sufficient condition for the ES degeneracy.
-For instance, in \textit{Mechanism \ref{phase-mismatch}}, a trivial phase with Abelian symmetry group having nontrivial $\alpha(g)$ generally have no ES degeneracy, but one can design a non-vanishing strange correlator with a specially chosen reference state. }
+{We can also relate these findings to the entanglement spectrum (ES).
+For a nontrivial SPT phase, the degeneracies in both the ES and the strange correlator are protected.
+For a trivial phase with a non-Abelian symmetry, the ES can still be degenerate, but this degeneracy can be lifted by a boundary phase transition without closing the bulk gap.
+The same is true for the strange correlator.
+However, a non-vanishing strange correlator does not necessarily imply a ES degeneracy of the maximal entanglement weight.
+For instance, in \textit{Mechanism \ref{phase-mismatch}}, a trivial phase with an Abelian symmetry can have a non-degenerate ES, but still produce a long-range strange correlator if the reference state is chosen poorly. }